 Made in the USA, Okabashi’s sandals contain 20% recycled materials.
 Okabashi has their own recycling program – when you’re done with your flip flops, you can mail them back and Okabashi will use the materials to make more of their products.

-Feelgoodz makes men’s and women’s flip flops with natural rubber.
+Made with natural rubber, Feelgoodz sandals are colorful and comfortable.
 They also use all-natural dyes and non-toxic ink.
 You’ll find a variety of colors at a great price point.
-(For you vegans, they do make some styles with leather, so be sure to read the product details!)Price: $19.99 – $24.99

-OLLImakes Fair Trade flip flops with natural rubber sourced in Sri Lanka.
-The company was founded by two sisters, The Olli Sisters, found the chemicals used in traditional flip flops to be unacceptable.
+OLLI makes Fair Trade flip flops with natural rubber sourced in Sri Lanka.
+The company was founded by two sisters, The Olli Sisters.
+They found the chemicals that are used in traditional flip flops to be unacceptable.
 So, they set out to make a better flip flop with natural rubber, but soon realized the treatment of workers on many rubber plantations was also not acceptable.
 The result of their innate sense of decency was to create these socially conscious, Fair Trade flip flops (plus other cool, Fair Trade products.)

 Waves makes flip flops for men and women with 100% natural rubber.